High order complex contour discretization methods to simulate scattering problems in locally perturbed periodic

 \section{Explicit formulations of LAP solutions}

-In this section, we formulate the LAP solutions by two different methods introduced in \cite{Zhang2019b} and \cite{Kirsc2017a}, respectively.
+In this section, we formulate the LAP solutions {using} two different methods introduced in \cite{Zhang2019b} and \cite{Kirsc2017a}, respectively.
 Note that the equation \eqref{eq:waveguide} can be rewritten as:

-where $r=f-k^2q u$ is compactly supported in $\Omega_0$.
+where $r=f-k^2q u$, which depends on $u$, is compactly supported in $\Omega_0$.
 In this section, we extend the formulations of LAP solutions with purely periodic refractive indexes to periodic ones with local perturbations, and also prove the unique solvability of the formulations.